Hyde Parker (Royal Navy officer, born 1739): Life

-Parker was with his father at the Battle of Dogger Bank, and with Richard Howe in the two actions in the Straits of Gibraltar.
-He reached flag rank on 1 February 1793, the same day that war was declared against the new French Republic.
-As rear admiral, he served under Samuel Hood at Toulon and in Corsica.
-He was promoted to vice admiral on 4 July 1794 and took part, under The Lord Hotham, in the indecisive fleet actions on 13 March 1795 and 13 July 1795.
-From 1796 to 1800 he was in command at the Jamaica Station and ably conducted the operations in the West Indies.
+Parker served under his father at the Battle of Dogger Bank, and served under Admiral of the Blue Richard Howe at the Battle of Cape Spartel.
+He was promoted to Rear-Admiral of the White on 1 February 1793, the same day that Revolutionary France declared war on Britain.
+Parker served under Vice-Admiral of the Red Lord Hood at the siege of Toulon and invasion of Corsica.
+He was promoted to Vice-Admiral of the Blue on 4 July 1794 and took part in the battles of Genoa and Hyères Islands under Vice-Admiral of the Red William Hotham.
+From 1796 to 1800 he was in command at the Jamaica Station and ably conducted British naval operations in the West Indies.
 These included the tracking down and execution of a number of crewmen involved in the mutiny on board HMS Hermione in 1797.
+On 14 February 1799 Parker was promoted to Admiral of the White.

-In 1801 he was appointed to command the Baltic Fleet destined to break up the northern armed neutrality, with Vice-Admiral Horatio Nelson as his second-in-command.
+In 1801 he was appointed to command the Baltic Fleet ordered to break up the Second League of Armed Neutrality, with Vice-Admiral of the Blue Sir Horatio Nelson as his second-in-command.
 Copenhagen, the first objective of the expedition, fell in the Battle of Copenhagen on 2 April 1801 to the fierce attack of Nelson's squadron – Parker, with the heavier ships, taking little part due to the shallowness of the channel.
 At the height of the battle Parker, who was loath to infringe the customary rules of naval warfare, raised the flag to disengage.
 Famously, Nelson ignored the order from his commander by raising his telescope to his blind eye and exclaiming "I really do not see the signal " (although this is generally accepted to be a myth).
-Nelson pressed on with the action and ultimately compelled the Danish forces to capitulate.
+Nelson pressed on with the action and ultimately triumphed over the Danish fleet.
 Parker's hesitation to advance up the Baltic Sea after his victory was later severely criticised.
 Soon afterwards he was recalled and Nelson succeeded him.
 He died on 16 March 1807.